-And here, within the freedom inherent in love itself, we find (sadly enough) where evil began.
+And here, within the freedom inherent in love itself, we find (sadly enough) where pain, suffering and all evil began.

 Though humans have speculated since time immemorial about extraterrestrial life (after all, the universe is a very big place!), the Bible not only talks about this life but gives us some deep insights into it.
-In fact, the Bible reveals things about other life in the universe that today’s most powerful radio telescopes looking for ET could never discover.
+In fact, the Bible reveals a bigger picture of the universe than one may expect.

-The Old Testament book of Ezek-iel, for instance, describes an extraterrestrial, an angel, who existed in another part of the universe that we call “heaven.”
+The Old Testament book of Ezekiel, for instance, describes an extraterrestrial, an angel named Lucifer, who existed in another part of the universe that we call “heaven.”
 After describing what this angel looked like, the Bible says this about him: “You were perfect in your ways from the day you were created, till iniquity was found in you” (Ezekiel 28:12–19).
 The implications of this one text are astounding.

 First, we see here a perfect being, created by a perfect God.
 And yet—what does this same verse say about this being created perfectly by God?
 It says that “iniquity was found” in him.
 How could that be?
 How could iniquity (ie, sin or evil) arise in a perfect being?

 The answer hinges on the fact that a perfect being is also a free being.
 If Lucifer, this awe-inspiring angel, was to love God, he had to have the freedom, the potential, not to love Him as well.
-He had to have the freedom to make his own moral choices, good or bad.
+He had to have the freedom to make his own moral decisions, whether they were good or not.

 The book of Isaiah reveals more about what Lucifer did with the freedom inherent in love: “For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne above the stars of God; . . .
 I will ascend above the heights of the clouds, I will be like the Most High’ ” (Isaiah 14:13, 14).

 Though perfect and beautiful already, Lucifer wanted more.
-He wanted to be like God Himself.
+God’s love was not enough for Lucifer—he wanted to be like God Himself.
 His attitude became so bad that, according to the book of Revelation, it bloomed into outright rebellion: “War broke out in heaven. . . .
 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him”

 (Revelation 12:7, 9).

 How could Lucifer and these angels, all created perfect by God, rebel against Him and become Satan and his demonic hordes?
 The answer, again, is that God created these intelligent creatures with moral freedom, and, as we have seen, that freedom included risk.
-And, unfortunately, that risk impacted on Earth as well.
+And, unfortunately, that risk impacted God’s new creation of Earth as well.